nasa/bp/docs/design/DTNN-341-Plan.md

 ```

 Start the branch from `develop`.
-Merge in changes from nasa/bp-cfs branch `DTNN-609-fresh-slate` periodically, as needed.
+Merge in changes from nasa/bp-cfs branch `main` periodically, as needed.

 ```
 Repository:  https://github.com/gskenned/bp fork of nasa/bp